captainhookphp/captainhook/README.md

 ## Installation

 The preferred method to install *CaptainHook* is to install the PHAR file.
-You can do so by using [Phive](https://phar.io/) or download the PHAR from the GitHub [release page](https://github.com/captainhookphp/captainhook/releases/latest).
+You can do so by using [Phive](https://phar.io/), use the PHAR Composer package, or download the PHAR from the GitHub [release page](https://github.com/captainhookphp/captainhook/releases/latest).
 ```bash
 phive install captainhook
 ```